ARTICLES OF ASSOCIATION (‘’BY LAWS”) – CICAE

 Having been the initiators of the C.I.C.A.E., founding members enjoy permanent membership.

 - Category A active membership status can be granted to arthouse cinema federations or associations formed as non-profit bodies, where members’ resources are not mainly made up of government subsidies.
 Several federations or associations from the country may be admitted, barring exceptions, provided there is only minimal overlap between their respective memberships.

-Category C associate membership can be granted to natural persons or legal entities, associations or governments bodies that support the goals of the C.I.C.A.E.
-Applications for associate membership shall be submitted to the C.I.C.A.E.
+Category C special membership can be granted to natural persons or legal entities, associations or governments bodies that support the goals of the C.I.C.A.E.
+Applications for special membership shall be submitted to the C.I.C.A.E.
 Board of Directors for approval by an active member acting on behalf of the requesting party.